axiomhq/next-axiom/README.md

 ![](./web-vitals-dashboard.png)

-Send Web-Vitals from Vercel to [Axiom](https://axiom.co).
+Send Web-Vitals and logs from Next.js to [Axiom](https://axiom.co).

 ## Get started

-1. Make sure you have the [Axiom Vercel integration](https://www.axiom.co/vercel) installed
+1. Make sure you have the [Axiom Vercel integration](https://www.axiom.co/vercel) installed or export `NEXT_PUBLIC_AXIOM_INGEST_ENDPOINT`
-2. In your Vercel project, run `npm install --save next-axiom`
+2. In your Next.js project, run `npm install --save next-axiom`
-3. Wrap your NextJS config in `withAxiom` like this in `next.config.js`:
+3. Wrap your Next.js config in `withAxiom` like this in `next.config.js`:

 ```js
 const { withAxiom } = require('next-axiom');